Directory » Faculty » Leonard L. Berry

 Biography

 Dr. Leonard L. Berry is University Distinguished Professor of Marketing, Regents Professor, and holds the M.B.
 Zale Chair in Retailing and Marketing Leadership in the Mays Business School at Texas A&M University.
 He also is a Presidential Professor for Teaching Excellence.
 As a Visiting Scientist at Mayo Clinic in 2001-2002, he conducted an in-depth research study of healthcare service, the basis for his book, Management Lessons from Mayo Clinic (2008).
-He also has done field research at Gundersen Health System, ThedaCare, and Bellin Health System, all in Wisconsin, and at Henry Ford Health in Michigan.
-Concurrent with his faculty position in Mays Business School, Dr. Berry is a Senior Fellow of the Institute for Healthcare Improvement studying service improvement in cancer care, and is an Adjunct Professor, Faculty of Health Sciences, University of Southern Denmark.
+He also has done in-residence field research at Gundersen Health System, ThedaCare, and Bellin Health System, all in Wisconsin, and at Henry Ford Health in Detroit, Michigan.
+Concurrent with his faculty position in Mays Business School, Dr. Berry is a Senior Fellow of the Boston-based Institute for Healthcare Improvement, studying service improvement in cancer care, and is an Adjunct Professor, Faculty of Health Sciences, University of Southern Denmark.

 A former national president of the American Marketing Association, Dr. Berry founded the Center for Retailing Studies at Texas A&M in 1982 and served as its director through 2000.